When Baby Isn’t Feeding Well: Early Initiation of Milk Removal

 - Feeding at least 8-12 times per day (some clustering is normal).

-- Nursing on both breasts most or all of the time.
+- Breastfeeding on both breasts most or all of the time.

 - Latch is comfortable and your baby is content in between feedings.